vtex-apps/release-notes/docs/2019-week-39-40/paging-the-search-results.md

 ---
-title: Paging the Search Results page
+title: Paging the Search Results
 description: "Gain more agility with a URL for each of the loaded search results page!"
 date: "10/11/2019"
 git: "https://github.com/vtex-apps/release-notes/blob/master/docs/2019-week-39-40/paging-the-search-results-page.md"
 ---

-#  Paging the Search Results page
+#  Paging the Search Result

 The Search Results page URL now reflects the exact page loaded by the user.